Ruby Gemstone Guide

-COLORGemstone color is typically the most important aspect of a gemstone.
+COLOURGemstone colour is typically the most important aspect of a gemstone.
 Rubies with a saturation of pure red are less common than other rubies, and they’re more expensive.
 Rubies that are less red and more pink are more affordable—and just as luscious as deep-red varieties.
-Rubies in all shades of red may exhibit a secondary tone, including orange, pink and purple, but all other colors of the mineral corundum are classified as sapphires.
+Rubies in all shades of red may exhibit a secondary tone, including orange, pink and purple, but all other colours of the mineral corundum are classified as sapphires.

 CUTA gemstone’s cut should highlight its best aspects and provide symmetry and balance.
-Our rubies are cut to showcase their distinctive combination of color, clarity and brilliance.
-To maximize reflection, rubies may have a more shallow cut to allow in more light and sparkle, or they may be cut more deeply to showcase a dark color saturation.
+Our rubies are cut to showcase their distinctive combination of colour, clarity and brilliance.
+To maximise reflection, rubies may have a more shallow cut to allow in more light and sparkle, or they may be cut more deeply to showcase a dark colour saturation.

 CLARITYGemstone clarity refers to how “eye-clean” a gemstone is.
 Most natural gemstones contain inclusions, which are materials like gas bubbles, minerals or liquid that are trapped within the stone while it forms.
 The fewer visible inclusions in a ruby, the more valuable it is.
 A typical ruby includes needles, an inclusion characterized by intersecting patterns called silk.